benkalmus/elixir-rest-api-example/docs/README.md

   - Reasons not to:
     - simple CRUD API, an interface to DB won't benefit from multiple nodes.
 Read and write limited by DB
     - increased complexity
-      - should break up the app into smaller microservices:
+      - should break up the app into smaller microservices.
+Assign hardware to each app's advantage
+        - CRUD API.
+Lightweight
-        - CRUD API, Metrics workers, Key-Value cache
+        - Metrics workers.
+Faster/More CPUs
+        - Key-Value caches.
+Caches should be given more RAM.

-  - distributed key-value store as cache instead of ETS (local only)
+  - Distributed key-value store as cache instead of ETS (local only)
   - third party service such as redis, varnish

 - Cache layer for reads